 Giordano Bruno, Fulke Greville, Philip Sidney

-The publication of La Cena della Ceneri led to the estrangement between Fulk Greville and Bruno.
-What part Florio played in the controversy is not known.
-But it is reasonable to suppose that he would have found it difficult to keep out of it.
-He was Bruno’s friend.
-Moreover, he was asked by Greville to attend the supper on Ash Wednesday, February 14, 1584.
-However, Philip Sidney’s friendly attitude towards Bruno may have helped to bring Florio into closer contact with that circle.
-Eventually, it paved the way for Florio’s task of overseeing the print of the 1590 Arcadia.
+The publication of La Cena delle Ceneri led to a rift between Fulk Greville and Giordano Bruno.
+While the exact role Florio played in the controversy remains unclear, it is reasonable to assume that, as Bruno’s friend, he would have found it difficult to remain uninvolved.
+Moreover, Greville had invited Florio to attend the Ash Wednesday supper on February 14, 1584, further indicating his connection to the unfolding drama.
+It is also likely that Philip Sidney’s friendly attitude toward Bruno helped bring Florio into closer contact with that intellectual circle.
+Ultimately, this relationship paved the way for Florio to oversee the printing of Sidney’s Arcadia in 1590.

 Giordano Bruno & Michel de Castelnau